Cloudzero/cloudzero-uca-tools/README.md

-      -o, --output TEXT         Instead of sending events to the API, write events to an output file (note: will overwrite file if it exists) -dry, --dry-run           Perform a dry run, read and transform the data but do not send it to the API -k, --api-key TEXT        API Key to use
+      -o, --output TEXT         Instead of sending events to the API, write events to an output file (note: will overwrite file if it exists) -dry, --dry-run           Perform a dry run, read and transform the data but do not send it to the API.
+Sample events will be output to the screen -k, --api-key TEXT        API Key to use
       --help                    Show this message and exit.

     Commands:
+      transmit
       generate

-      translate
-      transmit
+### Basic Configuration
+The following is a minimal configuration file for transmitting data to the CloudZero API (if you don't want to specify the API on the command line, otherwise no configuration file is required for `transmit`).
+If you wish to use `generate` however a configuration file is required.

+    {
+      "version": "1",                               # anything you want
+      "settings": {
+        "api_key": "<YOUR API KEY HERE>"            # Also can be provided at runtime via the CLI.
+Get an API key at https://app.cloudzero.com/organization/api-keys
+      }
+    }

+Each command also has its own set of command line options that will need to be provided as well

-### Transmit
+## Transmit
 UCA data transmission allows you easily send UCA data directly to the CloudZero API without having to write code.
-Prepare an input file with one or more correctly formatted JSON UCA records and quickly send it to the CloudZero API.
+Prepare an input file with one or more correctly formatted JSON UCA records and quickly send it to the CloudZero telemetry API.

-#### Help
+### Help
     $ uca transmit --help
     Usage: uca transmit [OPTIONS]